phax/peppol-commons/README.md

 # News and noteworthy

+* v10.3.2 - 2025-04-29
+    * Added new class `PeppolConfigurableURLProvider` that allows to switch between CNAME and NAPTR based lookups
 * v10.3.1 - 2025-04-29
     * Deprecated class `PeppolURLProvider`
     * Using class `PeppolNaptrURLProvider` instead of class `PeppolURLProvider` to comply to the Peppol Policy for use of Identifiers 4.4.0